How the City of Amsterdam uses Innovation to create a better city

 “Good question,” says Baron, “we take some risks.”
 Baron shares they don’t engage in long R&D projects, nor do they work with experimental technologies that aren’t proven yet.
-What they do, is researching the effects of applying new technologies.
+What they do, is research the effects of applying new technologies.
 For example, researching how to apply artificial intelligence to automate and improve their services.

-And considering they’re Holland’s largest municipality, with a revenue of six billion euros and eighteen thousand employees, Baron does feel Amsterdam should take the lead, it’s simply easier for them to invest than for smaller municipalities.
+And considering they’re Holland’s largest municipality, with revenue of six billion euros and eighteen thousand employees, Baron does feel Amsterdam should take the lead, it’s simply easier for them to invest than for smaller municipalities.
 So yes, it’s allowed to take some risks, with the goal to take learnings from it.
 Baron describes these experiments as an education for his people, “to understand which capabilities we need to be capable”.

 Involving the ‘Amsterdammer’

 When asked, Baron gives an example of such an experiment, the program Open City: various tools to involve the people of Amsterdam in the decision-making process.
 “We’re constantly trying out new ways with the ‘Amsterdammers’, to understand what’s the best way to involve them.
 We’re continuously adding new blocks of software and analyzing results.
-Sometimes we fail and of course that isn’t fun, but we’d never learn otherwise. ”
+Sometimes we fail and of course, that isn’t fun, but we’d never learn otherwise. ”

 Football during Covid-19